93 'til Infinity

 93 'til Infinity is the debut studio album by American hip-hop group Souls of Mischief.
-It was released on September 28, 1993, on the Jive label.
+It was released on September 28, 1993, by Jive Records.

 Composition

 The sound of 93 'til Infinity is characteristic of the distinct style explored by the collective, including a rhyme scheme based on internal rhyme and beats centered around a live bass and obscure jazz and funk samples.
-93 'til Infinity was released during a period in which the collective released several critically acclaimed albums (including Del tha Funkee Homosapien's No Need for Alarm and Casual's Fear Itself) and rose to national prominence.

-93 'til Infinity met commercial success with its title track and lead single, which reached #72 on the Billboard Hot 100.
-It also featured singles "That's When Ya Lost" and "Never No More" which reached the Hot Rap Singles but never charted on The Billboard Hot 100.
-According to Allmusic author Steve Huey, "Although the title cut is an underappreciated classic, 93 'til Infinity makes its greatest impression through its stunning consistency, not individual highlights."
-Huey also goes on to remark that 93 'til Infinity is "one of the most slept-on records of the '90s".
+According to AllMusic author Steve Huey, "Although the title cut is an underappreciated classic, 93 'til Infinity makes its greatest impression through its stunning consistency, not individual highlights."

-Reception
+Critical reception

-93 'til Infinity was critically acclaimed for its subject matter, production, and rapping.
-Although it was not as popular as other West Coast hip hop albums at the time of its release, it received positive acclaim.
-Suzann Vogel of Philadelphia Weekly praised it:
+93 'til Infinity was critically acclaimed for its subject matter, production, and rapping, though it was not as popular as other West Coast hip hop albums at the time of its release.
+The St. Petersburg Times noted that "the new school diversity and relaxed swagger is highlighted by the Souls' raw and effortless verbal flow."
+The Washington Post praised "the distant trumpet shouts and fuzzy drum brushes in 'Never No More' and the combination of record-scratches and Ramsey Lewis keyboard samples on 'Make Your Mind Up'."
+Suzann Vogel of Philadelphia Weekly wrote:

-Steve Huey of AllMusic also gives 93 'til Infinity much praise, calling it "the best single album to come out of Oakland's Hieroglyphics camp" as well as saying how Souls of Mischief "completely redefined the art of lyrical technique for the West Coast."
+Steve Huey of AllMusic also positively reviewed 93 'til Infinity, calling it "the best single album to come out of Oakland's Hieroglyphics camp," as well as saying how Souls of Mischief "completely redefined the art of lyrical technique for the West Coast" and that it's "one of the most slept-on records of the '90s".

 In 1998, the album was selected as one of The Source's 100 Best Rap Albums.
-The title track was also included on the compilation remix album Another Late Night: Zero 7, released in 2002.

-Influence

-The title track "93 'til Infinity" proved to have an enduring legacy, being referenced and/or sampled in more than 40 songs to date.
-Some of the most notable include: